inkn/Blog/README.md

 # Blog
-A blog system using express, mongoose, Bootstrap, art-templete
+A blog system using express, mongoose, Bootstrap, art-template